 On another level, the interest and relevance of Pacific Islander elder’s talk story is in its contribution to the increasing effort to disaggregate Pacific Islanders’ experience from that of Asian migrant experiences.
 Because the population of Asians in the United States and California is larger than Pacific Islanders, many of the needs and voices of Pacific Islanders have been obscured.
 As one community member told us, “we [Pacific Islanders] are the invisible population.”
 And yet, Pacific Islanders have played an important role in the building of California.
 Many early migrants, arrived in California in the early 1800s setting up small villages across the west coast.
 A new wave of migrants came during the gold rush era, and in the 1950s more Islanders migrated to California as part of their military service or for religious reasons.
 Some of the largest populations of Pacific Islanders reside in Orange County, San Diego, Long Beach, and in the San Francisco Bay Area reflecting their long history with oceanic trade and the military in California.
 These unspoken contributions do not even begin to touch on the influence of Pacific Islanders to the creative arts and sports.
 Surfing, hula, and paddling as iconic images are associated with Pacific Islanders.
 Their relationship to and maintenance of specific knowledge forms such as gardening, weaving, and dance are manifested through their ties to community and personal cultural identities as Pacific Islanders.
 While their migration may have afforded a wider array of possible achievements it may have also created complications in their movement between Pacific and US ideals and spaces.
 Exploring the stories of Pacific Islander elders in California provides a unique opportunity to give voice to an important, yet invisible population.

-This project was completed with support from Cal Humanities, California Story Tellers Fund 2011.
+This project was a collaboration with Pacific Islander Health Partnership, Victor Kaiwi Pang and Jane Ka’ala Pang, and videograph Christen Marquez director of Paradocs Productions.
+The Talk Story project was funded by Cal Humanities, California Story Tellers Fund 2011.
 Our funded proposal is here CSF – Proposal Narrative – Look to the source.